jhunexjun/POS/README.md

+### To log-in use one of the following credentials.
+These can be found in data/users.js file.
+- jason.santos@yahoo.com/12345678
+- cristine.rodriguez@gmail.com/password

+### For the items.
+These can be found in data/items.js file.
+- 12345678, 02345679, 56567888

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>